Mona Williams (writer, born 1905): Career

 For much of her career, William's star was eclipsed by that of her celebrated namesake, Mrs. Harrison Williams (the former Mona Bush, née Strader), most notably in 1937 when her work was erroneously attributed by no less prestigious a publication than Time Magazine:

 In 1952, 20th Century Fox purchased Williams' story, May the Best Wife Win, originally published in the July 1950 issue of McCall's.

 Whatever boost to Williams' public profile may have resulted from her connection to the 1954 feature film Woman's World appears to have been largely offset by the studio's decision to relocate the film's action to New York City.
 As she herself noted:

 In the nineteen sixties, two more projected screen adaptations of Williams novels were announced, neither of which came to fruition.
 In 1963, MGM purchased the rights to Williams' not-yet completed novel, The Company Girls, with Joe Pasternak to produce and screenwriter George Wells to do the adaptation.
 Whether or not that adaptation was completed, the film was never made.
 In the summer of 1965, it was reported that former film writer-producer Felix Jackson had acquired the rights to Williams's novel Faces at a Window, with Jackson himself slotted to do the adaptation.
 No more was heard of the project, nor was any novel of that name published, though perhaps this was the novel eventually published in 1968 as Voices in the Dark.

 Personal life and death

-In December 1929, roughly six years after having hed her first completed novel rejected by him, Mona Goodwyn married editor, publisher and author Henry Meade Williams (the son of novelist and playwright Jesse Lynch Williams), with whom she had three children.
+In December 1929, roughly six years after having had her first completed novel rejected by him, Mona Goodwyn married editor, publisher and author Henry Meade Williams (the son of novelist and playwright Jesse Lynch Williams), with whom she had three children.

-Williams died of a stroke on December 5, 1991, at Community Hospital of the Monterey Peninsula, having been predeceased by her husband in 1979.
+Williams died of a stroke on December 5, 1991, at Community Hospital of the Monterey Peninsula, having been predeceased by her husband in 1984.
 Her cremated remains were scattered in the waters off Trout Island, near Harrington, Maine, as had been her husband's.